 Like the name of his 1973 album, Jackson Browne is everyman, for everyman.
 He has been blessed with an earnest if not spectacular voice that makes you believe everything that he is singing about.
 His lyrics were often introspective, and he was the consummate singer-songwriter, penning such hits as “Doctor My Eyes” and “Running On Empty.”

-The problem was that we were six years into the Reagan presidency, and countless artists, including Prince, Midnight Oil, John Fogerty, Don Henley, Sting, the Violent Femmes, Phish and Joni Mitchell, had already written songs protesting the actions and policies of the administration.
+The problem was that we were six years into the Reagan presidency, and besides Van Zandt, countless artists, including Prince, Midnight Oil, John Fogerty, Don Henley, Sting, the Violent Femmes, Phish and Joni Mitchell, had already written songs protesting the actions and policies of the Reagan administration.

-The result was a feeling of “Been there, done that” with Lives in the Balance.
+The result is a feeling of “Been there, done that” with Lives in the Balance.
 The lyrics to the opening track, “For America,” read like a manifesto:

 As if loyalty was black and white

 You hear people say it all the time:

 I want to know what that’s got to do